AlicanBalik/smfc/README.md

     --license=$(LICENSE) , --license=/home/Smartface/license.xml

 - <b>java</b>
-   Java 1.7 wil be needed to apk operations. if you not set this parameter, we can find java 1.7
+   Java 1.7 wil be needed for the apk file operations.
+If you do not set this parameter, the tool will try to find Java 1.7, and use that version if it can find one.

 ###### Example java
     --java=$(JAVA) , --java=/usr/bin/java

 - <b>inputApk</b>
    Smartface Player apk for ARM.
-You can set one of the arm-players of smartface.
+You can set one of the arm-players of Smartface.

 ###### Example inputApk
     --inputApk=$(INPUT_APK) , --inputApk=/home/Smartface/SmartfacePlayer.apk

  - <b>inputApkx86</b>
    Smartface Player apk for x86.
-You can set one of the x86-players of smartface.
+You can set one of the x86-players of Smartface.

 ###### Example inputApkx86
     --inputApkx86=$(INPUT_APK_x86) , --inputApkx86=/home/Smartface/SmartfacePlayer-x86.apk

  - <b>inputZip</b>
-   Smartface Player zip for iOS.
-You can set one of the ios-players of smartface.
+   Smartface Player zip file for iOS.
+You can set one of the iOS-players of Smartface.

 ###### Example inputZip
     --inputZip=$(INPUT_ZIP) , --inputZip=/home/Smartface/SmartfacePlayer.zip